dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 ### Create a manager authorization handler

 Create a `ContactManagerAuthorizationHandler` class in the *Authorization* folder.
-The `ContactManagerAuthorizationHandler` will verify the user acting on the resource is a manager.
+The `ContactManagerAuthorizationHandler` verifies the user acting on the resource is a manager.
 Only managers can approve or reject content changes (new or changed).

 [!code-csharp[Main](secure-data/samples/final2/Authorization/ContactManagerAuthorizationHandler.cs)]

 ### Create an administrator authorization handler

 Create a `ContactAdministratorsAuthorizationHandler` class in the *Authorization* folder.
-The `ContactAdministratorsAuthorizationHandler` will verify the user acting on the resource is a administrator.
+The `ContactAdministratorsAuthorizationHandler` verifies the user acting on the resource is an administrator.
 Administrator can do all operations.

 [!code-csharp[Main](secure-data/samples/final2/Authorization/ContactAdministratorsAuthorizationHandler.cs)]

 ## Register the authorization handlers

 Services using Entity Framework Core must be registered for [dependency injection](xref:fundamentals/dependency-injection) using [AddScoped](/aspnet/core/api/microsoft.extensions.dependencyinjection.servicecollectionserviceextensions).
 The `ContactIsOwnerAuthorizationHandler` uses ASP.NET Core [Identity](xref:security/authentication/identity), which is built on Entity Framework Core.
-Register the handlers with the service collection so they will be available to the `ContactsController` through [dependency injection](xref:fundamentals/dependency-injection).
+Register the handlers with the service collection so they are available to the `ContactsController` through [dependency injection](xref:fundamentals/dependency-injection).
 Add the following code to the end of `ConfigureServices`:

 [!code-csharp[Main](secure-data/samples/final2/Startup.cs?name=AuthorizationHandlers)]